BrythonServer/brython-server/README.md

 * sitecontact (An e-mail address to use for contact)
 * siteurl (A full URL to the website)
 * flasksecret (A Flask application secret key)

-Required for connecting to a non-standard Redis instance:
-* redishost (An IP address)
-* redisport (The port number)

 Note: to generate a unique, random Flask secret key, enter the following in a Python console: